epiecs/free-grilly/README.md

 Once Free-Grilly is installed, you can update to newer versions wirelessly:

-  1. Download the latest `free-grilly.bin` from Releases.
+  1. Download the latest `free-grilly-yyyy-mm-dd.bin` from Releases.
   2. Access the web interface.
   3. Go to the 'Update' page.
   4. Upload the downloaded `.bin` file.
   5. Wait for the device to update and reboot.

 ## Contributing

 We welcome contributions to help improve Free-Grilly!
 Whether it's fixing bugs, adding features, improving documentation, or testing, your input is valuable.